geotom/geotom.github.io/tcs-ifds/tda-presentation-notes.md

 **The Human Element** -- What really shapes the program?
 Surely the data you start with, and the results you want...
 But it's the experience and leadership of the team -- guided by the system's needs -- that makes this a human endeavor.
 Confluence of art and science.

-**Is it Right?** -- All backed by unit tests and hand calcs.
+**Is It Right?** -- All backed by unit tests and hand calcs.

 **Spreadsheets** -- Has strengths such as pivoting (extra dimensions), providing graphics.
 Can be a data graveyard.
+Re-ETL to revive.